Jetstar Airbus A320 flew below safe altitude in approach to Christchurch Airport, safety report finds

 Comment has been sought from Jetstar and Airways, which operates the air traffic control system.

-The TAIC report found that following a similar incident in 2012 involving a Jetstar plane, the Australian Transport Safety Bureau identified ''mode awareness'' as a central issue.
+The TAIC report found that following a similar incident in 2012 involving a Jetstar plane, the Australian Transport Safety Bureau identified "mode awareness" as a central issue.